Yen Chia-kan: Wartime career

-Taiwan
+Retreat to Taiwan and subsequent years

 When Yen Chia-kan arrived in Taiwan in October 1945, he was appointed transportation director for the Taiwan Provincial Government.
 He was later named provincial finance director.
 From the provincial government, Yen Chia-kan was subsequently elevated to chairman of the Bank of Taiwan.
 As the chairman of the Bank of Taiwan, Yen Chia-kan began issuing the New Taiwan dollar on 15 June 1949 to replace the Old Taiwan dollar, which was experiencing hyperinflation due to the Chinese Civil War.
 In order to stabilize the economy, he also imported 10,000 tons of rice from Southeast Asia.
 Due to the success of the New Taiwan Dollar and his other economic policies during the postwar era, Yen Chia-kan became known as the “father of the New Taiwan Dollar”.

 In 1950, Yen Chia-kan was appointed Minister of Economic Affairs, and then moved to the Ministry of Finance.
 Under the authorization of Premier Chen Cheng, Yen Chia-kan, together with Yin Chung-jung and Yang Chi-tseng, oversaw Taiwan's economic and fiscal affairs.
 The trio became widely known as the "Yin–Yen–Yang iron triangle" of finance and economics.

 Chen Cheng reportedly remarked to them, "I am a soldier by training and have had no prior experience in economics.
 Even after serving over four years as Premier, the rapid changes in the economy are beyond my grasp.
 From now on, any proposals and recommendations jointly put forward by the three of you will receive my full support."

 According to former Deputy Minister of the Council for Economic Planning and Development Yeh Wan-an, the three were long-time friends, though Yin Chung-jung and Yang Chi-tseng frequently engaged in heated debates over differing viewpoints, with Yen Chia-kan often acting as a mediator to resolve their disagreements.

 In this capacity, Yin Chung-jung, together with Chen Cheng and Yen Chia-kan, promoted Li Kwoh-ting.

 Yen Chia-kan remained Minister of Finance until 1954, when he was appointed Governor of Taiwan.
 From 1957 to 1958, he served as chairman of the Council for United States Aid, then returned to the Ministry of Finance and stayed there until 1963.
+During his second term as Minister of Finance, Yen Chia-kan adopted economic policies that encouraged investment and exports.
 The rapid growth of Taiwan’s economy and its subsequent industrialization allowed the United States to announce in June 1965 the termination of economic assistance to the Republic of China, which was seen as a major success for Yen Chia-kan’s economic policies and Chiang Kai-shek administration.